-Senior Lecturer and MBA Program Director at The Heller School, and Senior Lecturer at the International Business School
+Senior Lecturer and MBA Program Director in the Heller School for Social Policy and Management; Senior Lecturer in the Brandeis International Business School

 firstname.lastname@example.org • Heller-Brown Building • 203 • 781-736-8423

 - FIN 212a - Accounting and Financial Analysis

 - Anderson, Brenda and Maletta, M..
 "Primacy Effects and the Role of Risk on Auditor Belief-Revision Processes."
 Auditing: A Journal of Practice and Theory Spring (1999): 75-89.

 - Anderson, Brenda, Angelini, J. and Maletta, M..
 "Instruction, Experience and Initial Knowledge Acquisition: A Study in Taxation."
 Journal of Accounting Education 17.
 (1999): 351-366.